DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

       - Deploying, Operating and Maintaining
       - Decommissioning
     - There are 9 Phases called out in the syllabus:
-      - **Phase 1: Stakeholder Needs and Requirements:** identify the problems the system needs to solve.
+      - 🗂️**Phase 1: Stakeholder Needs and Requirements:** identify the problems the system needs to solve.
 Define functional and security features requried, identify compliance requirements.
 Key activities include stakeholder interviews, define project scope.
 The goal is to establish baseline security expectaions.
-      - **Phase 2: Requirement Analysis:** Analyse requirements to ensure they are consistent complete and unambigous.
+      - 🗂️**Phase 2: Requirement Analysis:** Analyse requirements to ensure they are consistent complete and unambigous.
 Key activities include prioritize requirements, create requirement specification documents, risk analysis.
 Map requirements to security controls and conduct feasibility studies.
 Goal is to translate high-level security expectations into actionable security requirements and controls.
 This should address risks identified.
-      - **Phase 3: Architectural Design**: develop a high level blue print of the overall architecture of the sytem, including hardware, software and network components, with consideration to security and performance.
+      - 🗂️**Phase 3: Architectural Design**: develop a high level blue print of the overall architecture of the sytem, including hardware, software and network components, with consideration to security and performance.
 Key activities include creating system architecture diagrams, evaluate architectural options, interfaces, data flows, and threat modelling.
 The goal is to incorporate security by design.
 Architectural decsions should address identified risks and aim for defence-in-depth approach.
-      - **Phase 4: Developement/Implementation**: The actual build, development and implementation based on the architectural design.
+      - 🗂️**Phase 4: Developement/Implementation**: The actual build, development and implementation based on the architectural design.
 Key activities include procuring hardware/software, conducting code reviews,  and implement security configurations.
 Goal is to ensure secure implementation of the design.
 This include security hardening, and secure coding practices
-      - **Phase 5: Integration**: ensuring components function together by aligning with the overall system architecture.
+      - 🗂️**Phase 5: Integration**: ensuring components function together by aligning with the overall system architecture.
 Key activities include perform integration testing and documenting  any integration issues.
 The goal is to maintian security and integrity during the integration, and identify and address any security gaps that surface
-      - **Phase 6: Verification and Validation:** Confirm that system meets intended requirements (Verification) and address overall stakeholder/business needs (Validation).
+      - 🗂️**Phase 6: Verification and Validation:** Confirm that system meets intended requirements (Verification) and address overall stakeholder/business needs (Validation).
 Key activites include employing various testing techniques, review test result and obtain stakeholder feedback.
 The goal is to rigourours test if security requirements are met, vulnerabilities are minimized and the system doesnt introduce unacceptable risk levels.
-      - **Phase 7 Transition/Deployment**: Move system from development into production in a controlled manner.
+      - 🗂️**Phase 7 Transition/Deployment**: Move system from development into production in a controlled manner.
 The Key activites include developing implementation plans, conduct user training, perform a pilot rollout if applicable and perform a full system implementation.
 The goal is to ensure secure and controlled transition, protect data during migration, apply security configs and ensure operational security policies are in place.
-      - **Phase 8 Operations & Maintenance/Sustainment**: Ongoing operations and managment to ensure availability and performance e.g troubleshooting, applying updates, addressing vulnerabilities, incident response.
+      - 🗂️**Phase 8 Operations & Maintenance/Sustainment**: Ongoing operations and managment to ensure availability and performance e.g troubleshooting, applying updates, addressing vulnerabilities, incident response.
 The key activities include patch managment, system monitoring, incident response, config managment, change control.
 The goal is to ensure continous maintenance of security posture.
-      - **Phase 9 Retirement/Disposal**: secure decommissiong or disposal when the sytem reaches the end of its useful life or obsolete. focus is on preventing data exposure and respecting data retention periods.
+      - 🗂️**Phase 9 Retirement/Disposal**: secure decommissiong or disposal when the sytem reaches the end of its useful life or obsolete. focus is on preventing data exposure and respecting data retention periods.
 The key activities include data archival, secure disposal of hardware and media.
 The goal is to prevent data exposure, proper hardware disposel, data sanitization and compliance with data retention requirements;

 - **DIGITAL SIGNATURES**: The Digital Signature Standard FIPS 186-4 approves three encryption algorithms for use in digital signatures: oddly with sha1🤯
     - the Digital Signature Algorithm (DSA)